Login

 The option to parametrize the content by transmitting data in the jsonParam field is available for mobile push notifications, as well as for other channels:

-The Custom data field can contain data in JSON format and be a source of extra information.
-A mobile application shall support such an option of data use.
+The Custom data field can contain data in JSON format and be an additional source of information.
+The mobile application side must support the ability to use custom data — developers must provide these parameters when creating a mobile app.

 7. Use Case for Web Push Notifications